Build-the-Earth-Germany/Builders-Utilities/README.md

 ## Modifications Made
 - Removed WorldEdit features to work without FAWE on MC 1.12.2 (FAWE has no working addon for CubicChunks which is used in the BTE modpack)
+- Fixed some Material types to work in MC 1.12.2

 ---